NikolaiRadke/AI.duino/README.md

     -- More news?
 Check the [newsblog](https://github.com/NikolaiRadke/AI.duino/tree/main/NEWS.md).

 ## Features

+### Supported languages
+The plugin uses the language selected in your IDE preferences.
+Supported are: *en, de, fr, it, es, tr, pl, po, el, nl, cs*.
+More language will follow soon.

 ### Code optimization
 Optimizes Code.
 Example: Converts blocking code into non-blocking variants, `delay()` is replaced with `millis()`-based implementations.